kdszafranski/druidsduelprototype/README.md

 The game is implemented in JavaScript and uses the Sizzle, jQuery, and Modernizr libraries.
 The code is based on the underlying loading and board/input engine described in [Jacob Seidelin's book: HTML5 Games: Creating Fun with HTML5, CSS3, and WebGL](http://www.wiley.com/WileyCDA/WileyTitle/productCd-1119975085.html)

+Here's a breakdown of the files located in the server/public folder:

 ## Scripts

+Contains all of the JavaScript code to run the game.
+Entry point is in loader.js, which loads all of the files in order.

 ## Sounds

+All SFX and music files in MP3 and OGG formats.

 ## Images

+Contains GUI and game artwork sprites.

 ## Maps